 Includes over 400 unique drum samples, spanning electro to real drum kits.

-Create beats, compose drum tracks and then save the results to WAV sound files for use in other projects.
+Create beats, compose drum tracks and then save the results to WAV sound files for use in other projects or software.

 Two Play Buttons?